-Step 2: Only those applications that have paid the IUP Dietetic Internship fee will be reviewed.
-Submit the IUP Dietetic Internship Application fee online ($40) by the published February deadline.
+Step 2: Only those applications that have paid the IUP Dietetic Internship application fee will be reviewed.
+Submit the IUP Dietetic Internship Application fee online ($50)

-Step 3: All applicants must participate in computer matching.
-All applicants must register with D&D Digital, pay the $50 computer match fee by credit card, and enter their contact information and dietetic internship preferences by 11:59 p.m.
+Step 3: All applicants must participate in computer matching by registering with D&D Digital, and ranking dietetic internship preferences by 11:59 p.m.
 Central Time

+After the initial matching period ends, we will consider applications via DICAS until our Dietetic Internship class is full.
 For post-match consideration, the following materials need to be submitted via DICAS for an application to be reviewed:

 Graduate course catalog